+This proposed voting weight is unchanged from the proposal made in our first Public Comment Report, and attracted the most support from CCWG-Accountability participants during the last meetings finalizing this Report.
+Minority views are documented to inform the Public Comment.

 Although each SO/AC has a specific number of votes, those votes may be subdivided however the SO/AC decided and, in particular, fractional votes (e.g. allocating 0.75 of a vote or 1.25 votes) are allowed.
-This allows voting capability to be allocated within the SO/AC.
-Such allotment would be done through a formal decision of the SO/AC.
-The SO/AC or the appropriate sub-group must designate the individuals who officially communicate its decisions regarding votes.
+This allows voting capability to be allocated within the SO or AC.
+Such allotment would be done through a formal decision of the SO or AC.
+The SO or AC or the appropriate sub-group must designate the individuals who officially communicate its decisions regarding votes.
 If no other decision is made, the Chair of the SO or AC is assumed to be the person who can communicate its votes.

 At the time of drafting, it is anticipated that the first four SOs and ACs listed above will be initial participants with voting rights in the Community Mechanism.
 The Bylaws that establish the Community Mechanism as Sole Member model will provide for the voting rights set out above, even for those ACs that are not planning to participate at this stage.